carloscortonc/cli-er/README.md

 If no command is found in the parsing process, an error and suggestion (the closest to the one suplied) will be shown.
 This can be configured via `CliOptions.onFail.suggestion`.

+You can define an option as required (`required: true`), which will verify that such option is present in the provided arguments, setting an error otherwise.

 If an unknown option if found, the default behaviour is to print the error and exit.
 This can be configured via `CliOptions.onFail.stopOnUnknownOption`.

 If a cli application does not have registered a root command (logic executed without any supplied namespace/command), it should be configured with `CliOptions.rootCommand: false`.
 By doing this, when the cli application is invoked with no arguments, full help will be shown (see this [docker example](./examples/docker/docker.js#L127)).